 - 1. Communicate often.
 Research on peer mentoring and interviews with former LAs suggest that frequent communication between instructors and LAs leads to CAT Community success.
 Contact your professor before the fall semester begins and ask if you can meet to talk about the class.
-Come ready with pre-prepared questions and share your own strengths, weaknesses, and interests.
-(See page 17 for a list of questions you may want to ask at your first meeting.)
+Come ready with preprepared questions and share your own strengths, weaknesses and interests.
+(See page 17 for a list of guestions you may want to ask at your first meeting.)
 Most professors and LAs also find it helpful to set a regular meeting time throughout the semester. - 2.
-Establish clearly defined roles & responsibilities.
+Establish clearly defined roles and responsibilities.
 The LA position is intended to be dynamic and flexible, and the position can be tailored to best suit the needs of your professor and CAT Community.
 Yet even with the flexibility of the position, establishing your role early and clearly will help to maximize your performance and prevent confusion.
-The following tips can help you establish your role: - Agree ahead of time which responsibilities belong to the professor and which belong to the LA.
-You may want to use the chart on page 18 to help. - Look at the examples in this chapter to generate ideas about what types of tasks and projects you might complete both inside and outside of class.
-Share your own creative ideas with the professor as appropriate. - Discuss how you will describe your role to the first-year students.
-See page 10 for assistance. - 3.
-Ask for feedback.
-Don't be afraid to ask for constructive feedback from your professor on a regular basis.
-It's usually best to ask for specific feedback i.e. "Would you watch me lead the icebreaker today and give me some suggestions for next time?" rather than just a general, "How am I doing?"
-Asking for suggestions will help you build trust with your professor and improve your performance as an LA.
+The following tips can help you establish your role:

 "The best thing my CAT Community professor and I did all year was communicate often.
 I was able to create some assignments before classes even started.
-Not only did this take stress off both of us, but it set up a dialogue for our working relationship."
+Not only did this take stress off dialogue for our working